roshanthamalaka/assignment_pyapp_ac/Readme.md

 ![alt text](image-2.png)

-Showing Promethus Exporter Metrics when accessing /metrics URL
+Showing Prometheus Exporter Metrics when accessing /metrics URL

 ![alt text](image-3.png)

-Promethus Node has been setup to Scrap those metrics from the application.
-Refer below Screenshot taken from the Promethus node scraping each metric
+Prometheus Node has been setup to scrape those metrics from the application.
+Refer below Screenshot taken from the Prometheus node scraping each metric

 Request to  Gandalf URL Visualize From Prometheus